 - A large enough picture size also permits me to crop the image if required without compromising the image quality.
 I occasionally print large size images which also get viewed from closer than normal viewing distances.

 - It makes financial prudence to buy a camera body only when I already have the lenses and to buy lenses when I have the camera body.
 I have been in this cycle since the time I got my first SLR body and a lens.

 If I had the money, I too would have gone for a much smaller Leica rangefinder which provides almost all the above features.
 Medium format cameras with waist level viewfinders are also an interesting choice but for the cost.

-Mirrorless are not my cup of tea.
+Mirrorless are not my cup of tea, at least for now.
 I do not like the electronic view finder.
 The view from the electronic viewfinder does not look real and somehow disconnects me from photography.
 Small things like twinkle in the eye, small stars in a wideangle, shimmering of water are not displayed well in electronic viewfinders or real-time in preview screens.
 I also like to observe the world around me through my camera.
 If I do this on a mirrorless, the battery won’t last very long.
 So the mirrorless are not for me.

 I again repeat, good photographs are made by people behind the camera.
 Camera is just a tool.
 It is just that I like to use tools more suited to my use, so that they do not become a limiting factor in my quest for great images.